hamtrunk/.github/profile/README.md

 The trunking system is typically installed in/on **T4**, a retired fire truck 🚒 that served the municipalities of Baltimore, MD and Waterbury, CT before it came into our possession.
 It is now used as a mobile radio tower for our system, as well as hosting other partner groups at events.

-We aim to educate amateur radio enthusiasts about trunking technology and setting up repeaters.

 ## 💻 How to program

 ### [CLICK HERE FOR PROGRAMMING INSTRUCTIONS](https://github.com/hamtrunk/hamtrunk)